 Canal City is a major shopping complex at 2.5 million square feet, including about 250 shops, restaurants, cafes, cinemas, game center, theater, etc. It even has a canal flowing inside (which explains its name), and a large fountain that has a water show every 30 minutes.

 Because the mall is so large, it may take you a whole day to discover everything.
 If you come to Canal City before May 18th, you can also enjoy the 3D projection mapping show with the popular anime “One Piece” theme, which is quite epic you won’t want to miss it.

 4. Ohori Park

 A beautiful scenery park with a large lake., many trees and resting spots.
-Local people come here to exercise, run on the track around the lake, or their dogs for a walk or simply go sight-seeing.
+Local people come here to exercise, run on the track around the lake.
+Sometimes, they let their dogs go for a walk or simply go sight-seeing.

-Although it’s a famous spot in Fukuoka, everyone there is so quiet so the atmosphere is always peaceful and dreamy, and the natural scenery is beautiful as a picture.
+Although it’s a famous spot in Fukuoka, everyone there is so quiet.
+It creates the peaceful and dreamy atmosphere, and the natural scenery is beautiful as a picture.
 You can also pay 190 yen to visit a Japanese garden in the park, which worths the money I believe.

 5. NHK Fukuoka

 As some of you may know, NHK is the Japanese national public broadcasting organization.
 It has a kind of “museum” in Fukuoka, which is located very near to Ohori Park.

 You can visit the studio of some TV shows, collect the stamps of NHK mascots.
 Furthermore, you can see the gallery about the history of NHK, and even experience becoming a news reporter and get on the air!
 Even if you can’t care less about Japanese TV, you will have a lot of fun there and you know what’s the great part?
 It is free of charge!